All Episodes

 That's a great band.

-I've I've uh I happened upon them in New Orleans a while back, and ever since then I've just enjoyed listening to them.
+I've, I've, uh, I happened upon them in New Orleans a while back, and ever since then, I've just enjoyed listening to them.

-Yeah, so that's their horns and stuff.
+So that's their horns and stuff?

 Yeah.